Kerri-Anne Kennerley: Career

-In 2022 she performed in a celebrity tribute to Australian comedian and actor Paul Hogan, Roast of Paul Hogan, which was broadcast on Australia’s Seven Network.
+In 2022 she performed in a celebrity tribute to Australian comedian and actor Paul Hogan, Roast of Paul Hogan, which was broadcast on Australia's Seven Network.

+From 2 April 2023, Kennerley appeared as a contestant in the ninth season of I'm a Celebrity...Get Me Out of Here!.
+On 6 April 2023, Kennerley withdrew from the series.

 Personal life

 Kennerley was born Kerri-Anne Wright in Brisbane, Queensland, the daughter of a builder/hobby farmer.
 Along with her three siblings, she was raised in Brisbane's bay-side suburb of Sandgate.
 During her time in the US, she was married to record producer Jimmy Miller.
 She has said that he regularly subjected her to physical assaults.
 She sought support from friend John Kennerley, who helped her leave the abusive marriage.

 In 1984, she married John Kennerley, who had two children from a previous marriage.
 In a 2006 interview in The Australian Women's Weekly, she revealed that they had tried to have children for many years, that she had a miscarriage 15 years ago, and would always regret not having children.

 In June 2012, Kennerley revealed in an interview in New Idea magazine that she had breast cancer.

 In 2013, she was elected to the board of Golf Australia.

 In March 2016, her husband was paralysed after injuring his neck in a fall at Coffs Harbour.
 He died in February 2019, aged 78.

 Kennerley lives in the Sydney suburb of Woollahra.